A wild horse rubbing against a Ponderosa pine tree branch in the Apache-Sitgreaves National Forest near Heber, Arizona.

 Hey there!
 Quick note: As an Amazon Associate, I earn from qualifying purchases through affiliate links in this post—at no extra cost to you.
 Your support helps fuel my passion for sharing great content—thanks a bunch!

 Arizona’s wild horses carry a long and complicated history.
 Some people admire them as symbols of freedom, while others view them as ecological competitors.
 These free‑roaming horses are believed to descend from Spanish explorers who brought them to the region in the 16th century.
-Over the centuries, they have adapted to Arizona’s diverse landscapes — from desert scrublands to forested high country to the riparian corridors along the Salt River.
+Over the centuries, they have adapted to Arizona’s diverse landscapes — from desert scrublands to forested high country like in Heber and Forest Lakes to the riparian corridors along the Salt River.

 Arizona wild horses: history, controversy, and conservation of an iconic western herd